When do you open?

 Yes, a ticket is required to access the café as its located inside the garden.

-Do I need a ticket to access the plant nursery or gift shops?
+Do I need a ticket to access the plant nursery, garden shop or gift shop?

 Is the plant nursery open at other times?

-The plant nursery opens on weekends in December (prior to the gardens) for people wanting to purchase gifts and plants before Christmas, no ticket is required to access the plant nursery.
+The plant nursery opens for one weekend prior to Christmas for people wanting to purchase gifts and plants before Christmas, no ticket is required to access the plant nursery.